 Why Does Trypophobia Occur?

 According to the study, the condition is an evolutionary reaction to alert an individual to the presence of infectious diseases and parasites.
-The researchers concluded that people plagued with the condition might perceive these cluster of holes as ectoparasites such as fleas that thrive in the external environment as well as skin-transmitted pathogens, which are drips spread by sneezing or coughing.
+The researchers concluded that people plagued with the condition might perceive these clusters of holes as ectoparasites such as fleas that thrive in the external environment as well as skin-transmitted pathogens, which are drips spread by sneezing or coughing.

-Based on a finding in Psychological Science, trypophobia affects 16 per cent of individuals.
+Based on a finding in Psychological Science, trypophobia affects 16 percent of individuals.
 The case severity varies from one person to the other.
 However, the condition causes no severe threat to people affected by the same.